OPSN/MVP-discuss/storage-server.md

 - PUT (write new contents for a file, atomically)
 - DELETE (remove a file)
 - GET (retrieve file contents)
-- efficient APPEND (not a standard part of HTTP, so we'll have to use some kind of POST)
+- efficient APPEND (not a standard part of HTTP, so in an HTTP API we'd use a POST operation)
   - this should be atomic, which is difficult to make efficient;
     it might suffice instead to allow specifying the expected prior file length, and failing if it's wrong
 - get a directory listing (needed to recover from some write errors, if nothing else)